humansplat/humansplat/README.md

 ## 📚 Citation
- If you find our work useful for your research, please consider citing :
+ If you find our work useful for your research, please consider citing and starring the repo ⭐.
+Thank you very much.
 ```bibtex
 @article{pan2024humansplat,
   title={HumanSplat: Generalizable Single-Image Human Gaussian Splatting with Structure Priors},